Chapter 22 : Epilogue: Part Two

 'Why are you scared?' he said, but I was incapable of telling him, so instead he just hugged me again and let me sob onto his shoulders.

 I leaned away from him, held almost at arms' length.
 'I'm - I'm not old enough!
-I'm not even old!
-I can't do it!'
+I wanted – I wanted to wait longer…’

 ‘In what way?’